 2. Check your internet connection

 Try another web page in Chrome.
-If that doesn’t work, launch another browser or any application that connects to the Internet and check that it works.
-If it doesn’t, the problem is likely to be your wifi or broadband connection and not Chrome.
-While you’re doing that, launch the same page that was giving the error in another browser.
-If your Internet connection is working, but that page won’t load in another browser, the problem is that web page, not Chrome.
+If that doesn’t work, open another browser or any application that connects to the Internet and check that it works.
+If it doesn’t, the problem is likely to be your Wi-Fi or broadband connection, not Chrome.
+While you’re doing that, visit the same page that was giving the error in another browser.
+If your internet connection is working, but that page won’t load in another browser, the problem is that website, not Chrome.

 If your Internet connection is the problem, try restarting your router.